Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Abstract

 \section{Abstract}

 We establish the uniqueness of large solutions to the non-cutoff Boltzmann equation with moderate soft potentials.
-Specifically, the weak solution $F=\mu+\mu^{\frac{1}{2}}f$ is unique as long as it has finite energy, in the sense that the norm $\|f\|_{L^\infty_t L^{r}_{x,v}}+\|f\|_{L^\infty_t L^2_{x,v}}$ remains bounded (arbitrary large) for some sufficiently large $r>0$.
-Our approach applies dilated dyadic decompositions in phase space $(v,\xi,\eta)$ to capture hypoellipticity and to reduce the fractional derivative structure $(-\Delta_v)^{s}$ of the Boltzmann collision operator to zeroth order.
-The difficulties posed by the large solution are overcome through the negative-order hypoelliptic estimate that gains integrability in $(t,x)$.
+Specifically, the weak solution $F=\mu+\mu^{\frac{1}{2}}f$ is unique under mild regularity conditions: any two weak solutions $\phi_1,\phi_2$ coincide provided that $\phi_1$ admits a lower bound and possesses logarithmic regularity in $L^\infty_x$, while $\phi_2\in L^\infty_t L^{r}_{x,v}\cap L^\infty_t L^2_{x,v}$ for some sufficiently large $r>2$.
+As a byproduct, we establish $L^2_{t,x,v}$ stability for initial data $f_0\in L^r_{x,v}\cap L^2_{x,v}$.
+Our approach employs dilated dyadic decompositions in phase space $(v,\xi,\eta)$ to capture hypoellipticity and to reduce the fractional derivative structure $(-\Delta_v)^{s}$ of the Boltzmann collision operator to zeroth order.
+The main novelties are the zeroth-order reduction and the negative-order hypoelliptic estimate, which gains integrability in $(t,x)$.

 \subjclass[2020]{Primary: 35Q20, 35A02; Secondary 76P05, 76N15, 82C40}

 \keywords{Boltzmann equation, uniqueness, non-cutoff, hypoellipticity, Littlewood-Paley theory}